 More specifically the program aims to help students:

-The bus leave for McKenzie Creek at 9am from the Horsham College bus shed (behind the Special School).
+The bus leaves for McKenzie Creek at 9am from Horsham College Alternate Programs site – the double storey building in Dimboola Rd.
 After arriving at McKenzie Creek, students begin the day with 30 minutes of physical activity.
 They then have an hour of Maths and English aligned to the Year 7 Australian Curriculum and modified for individual needs.
 There are always at least two staff available to work with the students.
 There is an activity program in the afternoons focused on life/social/emotional skills to develop other aspects of the student.
-Students are then dropped back to the bus shed at 3.20pm.
+Students are then dropped back to the bus shed to Alternate Programs at 3.20pm.

 A crucial part of the curriculum is the camp that occurs at the beginning of the year to start forming relationships with the group and setting them up to work together for the remainder of the year.